Site Map

 Taming

 These pages outline the basic problem solving process, independent of any particular problem.
-The first two phases are typically the responsibility of leadership, while the TAMING phase is the one we usually focus on as traditional problem solving.
+The first two phases are typically the responsibility of leadership, while the last two are typically more in the hands of managers.

 Problems that are Puzzles